Introduction

 Dumbbell Side Lunge vs. Dumbbell Lateral Lunge

-Let’s clear something up dumbbell side lunge and dumbbell lateral lunge are just two names for the same move.
-It’s all about stepping wide to the side, bending one leg while keeping the other straight.
-So don’t stress about the name, the form stays the same.
+Let’s clear one thing up, the dumbbell side lunge and the dumbbell lateral lunge are just two names for the same movement.
+They both involve stepping out to the side, bending one leg while keeping the other straight, and pushing back to the starting position.
+The main idea is to move your body laterally, not forward or backward, like in traditional lunges.
+So don’t worry about which name you hear, what matters most is the form, not the label.

 Variations of Side Lunges with Weights